-Depop is a mobile/online fashion marketplace that boasted about 21 million users in 2020.
-They're not grandma's crowd.
-Most users are no older than age 26, and teenagers have given it higher marks than eBay and Etsy.
+Depop is one of the new online marketplaces and is a mobile/online fashion app that had more than 30 million registered users in 2022, with 4 million active buyers and 2 million active sellers, according to Business of Apps.
+They're not grandma's crowd, either.
+Most users are no older than age 26, and teenagers have given it higher marks than eBay and Etsy, according to the Craft Industry Alliance.
 But you're not out of the loop if you have something you want to sell and you happen to be a bit older.

 What Is Depop?

 Depop is next-generation shopping.
 Gone are the days of secondhand clothing.
 Depop has tagged its available used merchandise as "preloved," but the site doesn't stop at apparel.
 It features craft items as well, and a good many sellers have launched their own brands here.
 You can drop the term "pre-" in this case.